Scramble as last Mississippi abortion clinic shuts its doors

 “They don’t say a lot to me anymore other than, you know, ‘You’re coming to work to kill babies,'" Brewer said.
 "I’ve been here for 20-something years.
 So, it’s like when I get out of the car I don’t really hear it because it’s like the same thing over and over and over again."

+Some staffers were expected to be in the Pink House on Thursday for paperwork ahead of it closure, but no procedures.

-With the Mississippi clinic closing, Derzis and Brewer will soon open an abortion clinic in Las Cruces, New Mexico, about an hour’s drive from El Paso, Texas — and they will call it Pink House West.
+With the Mississippi clinic closing, Derzis and Brewer will soon open an abortion clinic in Las Cruces, New Mexico, about an hour’s drive from El Paso, Texas, — calling it Pink House West.
 Hamlin said she is getting licensed in New Mexico so she can work there.

-Mississippi and New Mexico are two of the poorest states in the U.S., but they are vastly different on abortion politics and access.
+Mississippi and New Mexico are two of the poorest states in the U.S., but have vastly different positions on abortion politics and access.

 Home to a Democratic-led legislature and governor, New Mexico recently took an extra step to protect providers and patients from out-of-state prosecutions.
 It’s likely to continue to see a steady influx of people seeking abortions from neighboring states with more restrictive abortion laws.